 As mentioned above, the ability to target people based on the context of a moment they’re in will be more significant next year, adding to the value that CTV offers, leading to 2022 once again being the year of CTV.
 Over recent years suppliers have been establishing their CTV offering and focused on attracting supply and demand.
 Next year these same players will be looking at how they can monetize their offerings, and we’ll be hearing even more about the power of CTV.

-For agencies and brands looking to stay ahead of the curb, they’ll need to partner with suppliers who have the expertise and proven results in driving reach and growing brand awareness via CTV platforms.
+For agencies and brands looking to stay ahead of the curve, they’ll need to partner with suppliers who have the expertise and proven results in driving reach and growing brand awareness via CTV platforms.

 For more strategies and trends for 2022 or to find out how Rakuten Advertising can support your business objectives, visit rakutenadvertising.com and speak to an expert.